vuldb/cyber_threat_intelligence/Simda/README.md

 # Simda - Cyber Threat Intelligence

-The indicators are related to [VulDB CTI analysis](https://vuldb.com/?doc.cti) of the actor known as [Simda](https://vuldb.com/?actor.simda).
+The indicators are related to [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [Simda](https://vuldb.com/?actor.simda).
 The activity monitoring correlates data from social media, forums, chat rooms, and darknet markets.
 It helps to determine associated actors, activities, intentions, emerging research, and attacks.
 Our unique predictive model is able to forecast activities and their characteristics.

 Live data and more analysis capabilities are available at [https://vuldb.com/?actor.simda](https://vuldb.com/?actor.simda)

-## Countries

-These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Simda:

-* DE
-* US
-* JP
-* ...

-There are 8 more country items available.
-Please use our online service to access the data.

 ## IOC - Indicator of Compromise